Or (some of) my strangest travelling experiences

-Those of you who follow my Blog for a while now, have probably read some of the tales falling into this category, but when I saw the Blogparade by Ich konnte den Hund noch nie leiden (I could never stand the dog anyway) on ferngeweht, I simply couldn’t resist to participate and give you a little overview about mine and add a few I haven’t managed to write about yet.
+Those of you who follow my Blog for a while now, have probably read some of the tales falling into this category, but when I saw the Blogparade by Mit Kind im Rucksack (With Child in the Backpack) on ferngeweht, I simply couldn’t resist to participate and give you a little overview about mine and add a few I haven’t managed to write about yet.

 I don’t know why, but it seems like on every journey I take – be it short ones or longer ones – something strange – or rather, ridiculous – is bound to happen, so this will only scratch the surface and I’ll mostly focus on the stuff that happened recently that I haven’t written about yet.

 Sometimes these things happen, simply because the whole situation is strange to begin with.

 Like when Breagit and I spontaneously decided to take a two hours train ride to Berlin, just to get some bread.
 Other times they happen because of the people involved, like that time I had a midnight chat in the back of my car at a Festival.
 Or when Black Kat and I went to a The Other (Horror Punk) concert at the Weekend of Horrors only to exit the hall into bright sunlight.

 Whenever I drive somewhere for the first time and take someone with me, I always assure them:

 „There is a high chance that I will take a wrong turn at some point.“

 And I’m usually right.

 It takes me a few times to remember a route, but when I do it’s not hard for me to follow it (or recognize it even years later), but when I use the sat nav I don’t always realize if the turn I’m taking is the right one.

 But I’m good at that without proper navigation, too.